About Our Clinic

 *The Public Health department works independently with the patients and the officer in charge will be leading the group.

-All volunteers should be assigned a station and they are to remain in that station unless instructed otherwise.
+All volunteers should be assigned a station and they are to remain in that station unless instructed otherwise by the clinic coordinator.

 Clinic day is split into 2 shifts where most, but not all, volunteers switch stations.
 We start letting volunteers go on break at around 11am, depending on how busy clinic is.
+Your station lead will break your for lunch.
 Towards the end of the day clinic starts to slow down and it’s during that time that we ask that you help cleaning up.

-Each patient has a file with 2 important sheets added during their visit: Demographics and Patient Assessment.
+Each patient has a file with a Demographics (patient assessment) sheet attached.
 Also, each patient file has a Medical Record Number (MRN) which we use to track their file.
 All patients go through clinic in a first come first serve basis, unless there is a medical emergency and those that are in triage will send the patients immediately to see a provider.

 There is a file tray for Registration, Lab, Exam Room, Physical Therapy, Dental Clinic and the very last station Pharmacy.
 All files remain in those file trays unless they are in the hands of a runner, provider, or Pharmacy Coordinators.